Joonsoo/bibix/README.md

 ## See also
   * [intro.md](intro.md)
-    * More detailed and informal (and uncompleted) introduction about bibix.
+    * More detailed and informal (and incomplete) introduction about bibix.
 Written in Korean.
   * [blog](https://giyeok.com/categories.html#bibix)
     * Thoughts on the build tools and design decisions of bibix.
 Written in Korean.
   * [bibix-plugins](https://github.com/Joonsoo/bibix-plugins)